YuMinYan18/Priority-Queue/README.md

   ### Property:

-  Use 'top' to get the minimum value in the queue.
+  Use 'top' to get the minimum value in the queue while the queue isn't empty.

   Use 'size' to get the size of the queue.